UsaRandom/SimpleDogeWallet/README.md

 Each wallet slot is given it's own set of `BackupWords`.

-DogecoinTerminal uses `libdogecoin` to create user `BackupWords` and derive keys from hd node `m/44'/3'/0'/0/0`.
+DogecoinTerminal uses `libdogecoin` to create user `BackupWords` and derive keys from `m/44'/3'/0'/0/0`.

 User `BackupWords` are encrypted basically like so: